Doris Buchanan Smith: Works

-A Taste of Blackberries won the Josette Frank Award, the Georgia Children's Book Award, and the Best Children's Book Prize of a translated work in the Netherlands (Zilveren Griffel).
-It is an ALA Notable Children's Book, a Newbery Medal finalist, and has been translated into Dutch, Danish, French, Spanish and Japanese.
+A Taste of Blackberries won the Josette Frank Award, the Georgia Children's Book Award, and the Best Children's Book Prize for a translated work in the Netherlands (Zilveren Griffel).
+It is an ALA Notable Children's Book, a Newbery Medal finalist, and has been translated into Dutch, Danish, French, Spanish, and Japanese.
 In a review for the School Library Journal (2002), Ann Welton wrote that Smith's book is "rightfully viewed, along with Katherine Paterson's Bridge to Terabithia, 1977, as one of the seminal children's books on the subject of death."

 Return to Bitter Creek, 1986, received the Parents' Choice Award, and was named a School Library Journal and Publishers Weekly Best Book of the Year.
 Last Was Lloyd, 1981, was a School Library Journal Best Book of the Year.
 Smith also wrote Voyages, 1980, The First Hard Times, 1983 and The Pennywhistle Tree, 1991, all named ALA Notable Children's Books by the American Library Association.
-Smith's last published work was Remember the Red Shouldered Hawk, in 1994.
+Smith's last published work was Remember the Red-Shouldered Hawk, in 1994.